 - 1. The page must include a list of everybody in the group. - 2.
 Include a description of the brainstorming session(s) including the ideas recorded at that time. - 3.
 Describe how you chose your final design. - 4.
 Describe your construction process.
 You should include a drawing of your apparatus.
 You can scan it using the scanner/copier in the Hicks Departmental Office and post it as a PDF. - 5.
-Include your final drop time (the time it takes to hit the ground, as announced by the official timekeeper).
+Include your final drop distance (the displacement vector from corner of Hicks to the point where your tennis ball hit the ground, as measured by the official distancemeasurer).